geo7/plotting_examples/README.md

 ## [`pos_neg_split_hbar`](https://github.com/geo7/plotting_examples/blob/main/plotting_examples/y2022/pos_neg_split_hbar/plot.py)

-Create split horizontal bar chart, split by dichotomous variable, with bar classifications.
+Create split horizontal bar chart.

+Split by dichotomous variable, with bar classifications.

 Can be a bit messy - not sure I'm much of a fan - but wanted to re-create anyway.